Confident Potty Training: A Gentle, Proven Path to Independence

 Use a mirror so they can see themselves succeeding; it builds self-recognition and pride.

-This method introduces potty time as part of your child’s daily routine, helping them connect body cues with their bathroom habits.
+This method introduces potty time into your child’s daily routine, helping them connect bodily cues to their bathroom habits.

 How to Start: